Audiology Awareness Month Sale: Enter your contact information in the Audicus pop-up notification to get your $400 coupon.

 If you call Audicus’s customer care team or visit their store, you will be asked to take a free 15-minute hearing test.
 If you already have an audiogram from a third party, you may even send or upload your results to the Audicus website.
 From there, an Audicus audiologist will review the test results and recommend the device that will best fit your hearing needs.

-Next, you buy the hearing aids customized or pre-programmed to your hearing test results.
+Next, you can buy customized hearing aids or pre-programmed to your hearing test results.
 Instead of purchasing the device, you could also rent it out by signing up for an all-inclusive Audicus membership.
 With this membership, apart from the hearing aid, you’ll receive loss and damage protection, a free device trade-in every 18 months, accessories, and access to Audicus’s 5-star support team.

-Note: You will be charged a one-time setup fee of $100 when signing up for an Audicus membership.
+Note: You will be charged a one-time setup fee of $100 followed by monthly payments when signing up for an Audicus membership.

 Audicus Hearing Aids at a Glance

 Audicus is one of the best discreet hearing aids in the market today.
-If you are seriously considering purchasing from the brand, here is a low-down on the three major devices that they offer.
+If you are considering purchasing from the brand, here is a low-down on the five major devices that they offer.

 The Dia II